iFixit/itbrokeand.ifixit.com/_posts/2013-04-29-varnish-a-tale-of-bravery-and-romance.md

 # A Plan Composed of Duct Tape

 Thankfully, our project manager had, with a well-tuned sense of caution, insisted I make some sort of backup plan.
-This was an single app machine, set aside from standard rotation, with Apache turned off and Nginx configured to serve static files.
+This was a single app machine, set aside from standard rotation, with Apache turned off and Nginx configured to serve static files.
 I gave up on memcached for the time being and focused on keeping the site available, through whatever means necessary.